hypo69/hypo/pytest/gemini/src/endpoints/prestashop/language.md

 2. **Fixtures:**  A `credentials` fixture is created to provide consistent data for the `PrestaLanguage` constructor.
 A `prestashop_language` fixture leverages the credentials to create instances of `PrestaLanguage` for use in the tests.
 This is more efficient than recreating the object in each test.

 3. **Comprehensive Tests for Initialization:** The code now covers various scenarios for initialization with `credentials`, individual `api_domain` and `api_key`, and the crucial cases of missing or incorrect input types.
-Critically, it uses `pytest.raises` to check for the expected `ValueError` when crucial parameters are missing, demonstrating correct error handling.
+Critically, it uses `pytest.raises` to check for the expected `ValueError` when crucial parameters are missing, demonStarting correct error handling.

 4. **Clear Test Names:** The test names now clearly describe the purpose of each test, making the test suite more readable and maintainable.